MOUNT KENYA CLIMBING

 Kilimanjaro Marangu Route

-Sirimon Route out chogoria route Trekking, Climbing Mt kenya, Mount Kenya Climbing Expeditions, Mt Kenya climbing tours
+Sirimon - Chogoria route trekking, Climbing Mt Kenya, Mount Kenya Climbing Expeditions, Mt Kenya climbing tours and trekking

 Mount Kenya is Africa’s second highest mountain at 5,199m (17,058 feet) and the highest of all Kenya Mountains.
 Mount Kenya is roughly circular, about 60km across at the 200mm contour, where the steep font hills rise out of the gentler slopes of the centered highlands.
 At the centre of the massif, the main peaks rise sharply from around 4,500m to the main summit of Batian 5,199m, Nelion 5,188m and point Lenana 4,985m.
 Other major summits on the mountain include Point Piggott 4,957m, Point Dutton 4,885 and Point John 4,883m.
 Of the three main peaks (Batian, Lenana and Nelion), only point Lenana can be reached by trekkers and the other two being only for technical climbers.